sigurdsvela/JSlider/README.md

 	 * and is to initialize stuff you need.
 	 * The fade effect for instance makes all slides
 	 * position absolute, so to be able to fade between the slides.
-	 * The SLIDE & REWIND slide for instance does not use this function.
 	 */
-	init : function(){}
+	init: function(){}

 	goto: function(){}
 }
 ```

 ###Options
-Currently avaible options are:
+Currently avaible options are(passed in as an object as the second parameter to the JSlider constructor):
 <ul>
 	<li><b>(number)delay</b> : (ms) Set how long JSlider should wait before it slide.</li>
 	<li><b>(number)duration</b> : (ms) Sets the animation duration</li>